StoicLoofah/my-nanowrimo-novel/novel/7_choosing_sides.md

 Before the gnoll could react, Mareak stabbed at both of his legs and danced away.
 The gnoll tried to turn, but he found himself slowed by the cuts.
 Suddenly energized, Mareak moved quickly around the gnoll and made a series of stabs all around his body.
 The gnoll tried to swing his axe, but Mareak was too quick to be caught out of position and was already in a new place.
 Seconds later, Mareak held the gnoll with his left hand and had his club handle against the gnoll's neck.

-"What's the gnoll word for 'mercy'?", he asked.
+"What's the gnoll word for 'mercy'?" he asked.

 ---